When Coverage Begins

 When Coverage Ends

 When your UC residency or fellowship ends, or if you withdraw from the program early, your UC benefits will also end.
 Before your coverage ends, you will have the option to enroll in COBRA coverage that allows you to continue medical, dental and vision coverage for you and your covered dependents for up to 18 months after your contract ends.
-You can also continue your life insurance coverage.

 A qualifying event COBRA notice will be mailed from PlanSource to your home address within 3-5 business days.
 The notice includes the enrollment form, costs and payment options.
 Please make sure your address is up to date with your Human Resources office.